Exmoor: Government and politics

 The National Park, 71% of which is in Somerset and 29% in Devon, has a resident population of 10,600.
 It was designated a National Park in 1954, under the 1949 National Parks and Access to the Countryside Act.
 About three quarters of the park is privately owned, made up of numerous private estates.
 The largest landowners are the National Trust, which owns over 10% of the land, and the National Park Authority, which owns about 7%.
 Other areas are owned by the Forestry Commission, Crown Estate and Water Companies.
 The largest private landowner is the Badgworthy Land Company, which represents hunting interests.

 From 1954 on, local government was the responsibility of the district and county councils, which remain responsible for the social and economic well-being of the local community.
 Since 1997 the Exmoor National Park Authority, which is known as a 'single purpose' authority, has taken over some functions to meet its aims to "conserve and enhance the natural beauty, wildlife and cultural heritage of the National Parks" and "promote opportunities for the understanding and enjoyment of the special qualities of the parks by the public", including responsibility for the conservation of the historic environment.

 The Park Authority receives 80% of its funding as a direct grant from the government.
 The Park Authority Committee consists of members from parish and county councils, and six appointed by the Secretary of State.
 The work is carried out by 80 staff including rangers, volunteers and a team of estate workers who carry out a wide range of tasks including maintaining the many miles of rights of way, hedge laying, fencing, swaling, walling, invasive weed control and habitat management on National Park Authority land.
 There are ongoing debates between the authority and farmers over the biological monitoring of SSSIs, showing the need for a controlled regime of grazing and burning; farmers claim that these regimes are not practical or effective in the long term.

+The National Park Authority operates CareMoor for Exmoor as an opportunity for those that appreciate the area to give back, with donations supporting conservation and access projects.